 Many factors can dispose a person to constipation.
-Some can easily be prevented by changing habits and lifestyle (although the role of lifestyle factors may not be as important as once thought).
-Often, the cause has to do with physiological problems or diseases.
+Some can easily be prevented by changing habits and lifestyle, but often the reason(s) are not so obvious.

 Following are the more common causes of constipation: